 In the past we've communicated a recommendation of 5mbps WiFi connection to ensure strong connection.
 While we still conservatively recommend that speed, in reality successful sessions happen at slower speeds as long as the connections used by the moderator, observers, and participant are stable and reliable.

-- If at all possible, limit streaming of 4K and HD video services (and stream-like gaming) running concurrent with your Lookback remote LiveShare sessions.
+If at all possible, limit streaming of 4K and HD video services (and stream-like gaming) running at the same time as your Lookback remote LiveShare or Interview sessions.

 Unfortunately, without access to the Virtual Private Network it is almost impossible to analyze exactly how the VPN is interacting with our sessions.

 The best way to help troubleshoot is to copy the 'Link' / URL of the session (it contains the session ID) and send it to our support team to look into, along with as many details as possible describing the scenario, the steps that lead up to your problem and how the problem manifests.
 If no session was created, screenshots showing what you and/or your participant sees when you get stuck and before you get stuck can greatly help troubleshooting.